Buzzer beater: Lacrosse

 Starting with the 2018 season, the National Federation of State High School Associations rules for high school boys' field lacrosse in the United States allow for buzzer-beaters.
 A goal counts if the shot was released before the official's whistle signaling the end of play for any period of the game, even if it goes in after having previously contacted part of the goal or a defensive player (post-whistle shots that contact an offensive player in any way before entering the goal, however, do not count).
 The opposing team may request a stick check after buzzer-beaters, unless it comes at the end of the game and does not result in overtime, since the rules consider the game over at that point.

 US Lacrosse similarly changed the youth rules the same season to allow buzzer-beaters.
 However, the National Collegiate Athletic Association rules for men's lacrosse still require that any shot enter the goal before the whistle to score.

+Handball

+Similar to ice hockey, goals in regular handball gameplay only count if they cross the goal line before time runs out.
+The exception is if a free throw or a seven-meter throw is called while the clock runs out.
+Should a goal be scored in such a scenario, and the shooting player has kept one of their legs (it can be either one, but they cannot switch the leg partway through) on the ground during the shot, the goal counts.